Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I put my left over Christmas wrapping paper inside the legs of the pantyhose and hang in the closet until next year.

 I created a special space for storing tubes of gift wrap and ribbon.
 I put a shower curtain rod 4 feet up from the floor in my storage closet.
-Then, using old pantyhose, I put a tube of gift wrap or ribbon in each leg and tie it using ribbon at the top.

 If you don't keep your collapsible chairs in the pouch they came in, you can store your rolls of wrapping paper in them.
 It keeps light and dust from ruining the rolls of paper.